 - Hard copy, printed versions are by far the best selling and most popular form of books.
 65% of adults say they have recently read a printed version of a book.

 - At least 28% of adult readers enjoy both print and digital versions of published books.

 - There are over 90.5 million e-reading devices in the US!

 - Over 50% of the US population has a tablet.

 - 78% have a laptop or desktop computer.
 And of those, 77% have an active internet service subscription.

 All of this information means that between e-readers, tablets, household computers (not to mention the 265.9 million smartphones in the US), and widely available internet access – digital books and audiobooks have become a normal way to enjoy books.

 What Does This All Mean?

-All of these statistics for book sales, facts and trends in 2019 can be easily summed up with the following conclusions:
+All of these statistics for book sales, facts, and trends can be easily summed up with the following conclusions:

 - Printed books are still going strong and continue to dominate the industry.